-As a college, Conestoga is committed to working together to uphold the standards from which the foundation of the Student Code of Conduct and Student Concerns policies and procedures reflect: integrity, respect, inclusion, equity and academic success.
+As a college, Conestoga is committed to working together to uphold the standards from which the foundation of the Student Rights & Responsibilities policy and procedure reflect: integrity, respect, inclusion, equity and academic success.

-Student Rights and Responsibilities (SRR) supports students and employees in the following ways:
+The Student Rights and Responsibilities Office (SRRO) supports students and employees in the following ways: